MousufCZ/gpt-dev/README.md

 ## Key Features

-- **Transformer-Based Model:** Tensorflow-based implementation of a GPT-style language model inspired by the Transformer architecture.
+- **Transformer-Based Model:** PyTorch-based implementation of a GPT-style language model inspired by the Transformer architecture.

-- **Training Loop:** Efficient training procedures leveraging Tensorflow's capabilities for neural network training and optimisation.
+- **Training Loop:** Efficient training procedures leveraging PyTorch's capabilities for neural network training and optimisation.

 - **Hyperparameter Tuning:** Exploration and fine-tuning of hyperparameters to enhance the model's performance in text generation tasks.